johnraysimpson/stream-one-project/README.md

 ### Content

-* The information on the About pagewas lifted from the Wikipedia pages of the band and the members.
+* The information on the About page was lifted from the Wikipedia pages of the band and the members.

 ### Media